Expat (software)

+Naming

+According to the original creator, the name Expat came from the fact that he was an expat at the time.
+The "ex" and the "pa" are for XML and parsing.

 Timeline

 Software developer James Clark released version 1.0 in 1998 while serving as technical lead on the XML Working Group at the World Wide Web Consortium.
 Clark released two more versions, 1.1 and 1.2, before turning the project over to a group led by Clark Cooper and Fred Drake in 2000.
 The new group released version 1.95.0 in September 2000 and continues to release new versions to incorporate bug fixes and enhancements.

+Versions up to 2.5.0 have a Score 7.5 (High) DoS vulnerability CVE-2023-52425.

 Availability

 GitHub hosts the Expat project.
 Versions exist for most major operating-systems.

 Deployment

 To use the Expat library, programs first register handler functions with Expat.
 When Expat parses an XML document, it calls the registered handlers as it finds relevant tokens in the input stream.
 These tokens and their associated handler calls are called events.
 Typically, programs register handler functions for XML element start or stop events and character events.
 Expat provides facilities for more sophisticated event handling such as XML Namespace declarations, processing instructions and DTD events.

 Expat's parsing events resemble the events defined in the Simple API for XML (SAX), but Expat is not a SAX-compliant parser.
 Projects incorporating the Expat library often build SAX and possibly DOM parsers on top of Expat.
 While Expat is mainly a stream-based (push) parser, it supports stopping and restarting parsing at arbitrary times, thus making the implementation of a pull parser relatively easy as well.